-➤ Ant keeping is a unique way to observe the amazing and perfectly functioning microworld that people see in everyday life only from the outside.
+Ant keeping is a unique opportunity to observe a wonderful and perfectly functioning microworld, which people in everyday life see only from its outer part.

 How do I get the queen?